WilliamJauffret/vue3-with-vite-template/README.md

-# Fast and easy Vue 3 with vite project template
+# Fast and easy Vue 3 with vite project template using TypeScript

 This template should help get you started developing with Vue 3 in Vite with vue-router.

+This is a little sample of a vue3 with vite project.
+This sample also include a router sample.

+It use the grid css template.

 ## Customize configuration